John McTiernan's unrealized projects: Ghost in the Machine

 In September 2022, journalist Sandra Benedetti tweeted that the second project McTiernan was developed alongside Tau Ceti Foxtrot was Ghost in the Machine, and that he was in Paris to polish the script with an unrevealed French co-writer.
 Concept art for the film drawn by McTiernan himself was also made public.
 The project was described as a "rich and intense" paranormal fantasy/thriller.
+Two months later, during a Q&A session at the Mar del Plata International Film Festival, McTiernan disclosed that he was visiting Argentina to see if his film could be shot there.
+In July 2023, Pablo Maillé of Usbek & Rica questioned McTiernan as to the status of Tau Ceti Foxtrot and Ghost in the Machine, to which he replied, "Actually, I have three films in mind.
+I'm working on all three at the same time, but we need funding.
+We recently received an offer for one of them, but I can't tell you more...
+We'll see."

+Untitled Western film

+When explained that his body of work is perceived as having qualities attributed to Westerns while at the Grossmann Fantastic Film and Wine Festival in July 2023, McTiernan said "I've never been able to make a Western, but I'd like to.
+I've wanted to do it for a long time and I hope I can.
+We'll see."
+That same week, he cited an undisclosed Western project among three scripts that he hoped to direct before he dies.

 Untitled prison film

-At NIFFF 2023, McTiernan expressed his desire to make a kind of social class drama; one that would specifically draw from his experience being imprisoned, the stories and testimonies of the inmates he interviewed while there, and the revelations he faced about his country.
+At NIFFF in October 2023, McTiernan expressed his desire to make a kind of social class drama; one that would specifically draw from his experience being imprisoned, the stories and testimonies of the inmates he interviewed while there, and the revelations he faced about his country.
 "If I could make a movie about that, I would, but nobody'll let me," he said.
 In a 2025 interview for Forbes Daily, McTiernan stated that he would publish the interviews as a book, rather than use them as the basis for a film.
 Asked if making his directorial comeback with a prison film would be timely, he answered, "Perhaps, possibly," but noted the genre's challenges.
 While acknowledging the economic appeal of prison films in the 1940s and 1950s—which were made cheaply—he remarked, "Prison movies are not fun, not for anyone, really.
 It's very very difficult to make an entertaining movie out of that.
 So I've never been really drawn to it."
+Though it was suggested that, after his incarceration, his next film would have a bleaker tone, McTiernan assured, "It'll be positive, but in a different way."